Redconx/JIraApp/README.md

 In this App you can see all the neccesary information about the issue and also can change the status from TO-DO to Done with comment.

 # Data Storage
 Now data is being stored on supabase server.
-Also you can see data on you UI.
+Also you can see data on your UI.

 # How to Install and Run the Project